How Important Are Witnesses in Arizona Cases?

 I sidled up to the open spot and said “Larry, mind if I join you?”
 “Sarah,” he said, looking genuinely pleased to see me, “it’s always a pleasure.”
 A little history is in order.
 You see Larry and I were classmates in law school.
 I finished first in our class and Larry, let’s just say most people were surprised that Larry finished at all.

 After getting the pleasantries out of the way, I launched right in.
 “Now Larry, you know I love you, and I’ve always been in your corner, so don’t take offense.
 When you graduated law school, frankly, I was pleasantly surprised.
 When you passed the bar on what was it, the fifth try, I was even mildly shocked.
-Now, today, I’m sitting next to the lawyer who just won the largest money judgment in Jefferson County history, and at this point I’m nothing short of amazed.
+Now, today, I’m sitting next to the lawyer who just won the largest money judgment in Pima County history, and at this point I’m nothing short of amazed.
 You have to tell me how you did it.”